dallasferraz/cardio/database/README.md

-﻿# SQL file
+﻿# database

 ## Tables

-Here you will find the tables and fields of each table:
+Here you will find the tables and fields of each table.
+Even though Microsoft Access was used to create the tables, you will find bellow a representation of table relationship on SQL.
+The file for this relationship is also available, along with a MySQL version and the original MAccess file:

 ![cardio SQL panorama](https://raw.githubusercontent.com/dallasferraz/cardio/master/sql/sql.jpg)